-2. Navigate to the Year > In Progress folder in the resolve database, double-clicking to open each folder.
+2. In the Resolve Database, navigate to the Year > In Progress folder, double-clicking to open each folder.
 Right click anywhere and choose Restore Project Archive.

 3. Navigate to FV Central>Operations>Layback>Templates and choose the template that has the same frame rate and resolution (4K or HD) as the project you are working on.

-3. Open the project.
+5. Open the project.
 Navigate to the Media tab.
 In the Media Pool, you will have an Original Media folder and a template timeline.
-In the 4K template, you will have a 4K timeline for rendering 4K files and a HD timeline for rendering HD files.

-Switch to the Media tab, right click in the Media Storage panel in the top left and click Add New Location.
-In the Finder window that opens, navigate to the FVCentral folder and click Open.
+6. Switch to the Media tab, right click in the Media Storage panel in the top left and click Add New Location.
+In the Finder window that opens, navigate to the top level FVCentral folder and click Open.
 This allows DaVinci Resolve to access media located on FVCentral.

 Do not use the video file in the Pro Tools session unless explicitly told to.
 Confirm that the file is named correctly according to the standard naming convention; rename it if needed.

-5. Navigate to File> Import File > Import media … again to import the audio files into your project.
+8. Navigate to File> Import > Media … again to import the audio files into your project.
 Find the client’s mix folder at FVCentral > Operations >Mixes > Completed [Paid] or Completed [Unpaid].
 Or you can navigate to the same folder in the Media tab and drag the file into the Media Pool directly.

 Remember that the Mix files are not bounced, they are located inside the Audio Files folder within the Pro Tools folder structure.
 They are named according to CalArts naming conventions:

-6. Now all 10 audio files and the final image file with leader will be in your Media Pool.
+9. Now all 10 audio files and the final image file with the leader will be in your Media Pool.
 Toggle to List View to easily see the metadata for each file.
 You can check the frame rate of your video here again.